 Ideally, parts coming from upstream in the operation should be consistent with a low degree of variation, but this is not always the case.
 When parts aren’t perfect every time, the technology and improved arc control provided by advanced processes can help compensate for discrepancies such as poor part fit-up or poor joint preparation.

 Don’t be intimidated by the terms advanced processes or advanced arcs.
 Power sources that provide these technologies have interfaces designed for ease of use.

 As advanced welding processes continue to evolve, they improve control over the arc.
 Some power sources make synergic adjustments — the operator may adjust one knob, while the machine simultaneously adjusts multiple parameters or settings to produce the desired arc characteristics.
 This simplifies setup and prevents the automated system from welding with less-than-ideal welding parameters.

 Power sources available today, including the Auto-Continuum™ advanced MIG welder from Miller Electric Mfg.
-Co., offer numerous advanced process options.
+LLC, offer numerous advanced process options.
 These include: